-SIROW's work is guided by its values of respect, collaboration, strength-based approaches, appreciation of diversity, investment in community, and passion for a more equitable world.
+SIROW's work is guided by its values of respect, collaboration, strength-based approaches, appreciation of variety, valuing of numerous sources of expertise including lived experience, investment in community, and passion for a more equitable world.
 Based on these values, SIROW shares its unique expertise in ...